 Depending on your situation, you may or may not be required to register as a jobseeker, with all the consequences that this entails, particularly in terms of activation policy.
 To find out about your particular situation, contact us or visit www.socialsecurity.be.
 Workers who access the RCC after 1 January 2015 are subject to an obligation of appropriate availability on the labour market.
-In concrete terms, you are not obliged to actively look for a job by taking personal steps.
+You are not obliged to actively look for a job.
 However, the ONEM may sanction you if you refuse an offer of suitable employment and do not respond to invitations.
 To avoid sanctions, you must also cooperate in a personalised accompaniment, offered by the regional employment service (Forem or Actiris), until you arrive at the pension.